Roave/Dont/README.md

 The same applies to `DontDeserialise`, but this time with `unserialize()`.

-`Dont\JustDont` includes other seven traits and is the recommended one to use.
+`Dont\JustDont` includes other eight traits and is the recommended one to use.